ForksTwo/ForksTwo/README.md

 But the reason why I marked it on the map and put a section here is because people think I am and I actually like that people think I'm someone else

 #### Docks
-I'm not usually there but I am there when I want a big crowd or somewhere to join in.
+I'm not usually there but I am there when I want a big crowd, showing off my skin, just chilling there, or somewhere to join in.

 ### Pony Town quotes Hall-of-Fame (My picks)
 #### MASSIVE WARNING FOR THE OVERTHINKERS
+The only reason why I have to put a lot of paragraphs here making a disclaimer about the quoting is because people just overreact
-**First of all, depending on our moods we or we don't do this for fun**<br>
+If you're upset that I ust put many disclaimers here then you should take the blame on those people **First of all, depending on our moods we or we don't do this for fun**<br>
 **We do this because I'm a little concerned that the devs aren't taking their GOOD players seriously, and pt is full of toxic players.
 I've been told to _shut up_ and _kill myself_ many times on a PG server when I didn't do anything and I've always felt better when I remember that there's so many people that still care for me**<br>

 **If you're just pissed by our quotes and think we're "spamming" then just block and hide us.**

-If you want to be whitelisted from being quoted from us then perform the following steps:
+## If you want to be whitelisted from being quoted from us then here are two ways to keep yourself safe:
+### Option One
 1. If you think you've said something wrong then quote yourself and say to yourself what things you've remembered saying in the past (in public chat where me or when @MrHappyNSad is around of course)
-2. You get whitelisted from being quoted good job (it expires in 7 days tho so you might have to renew that by repeating the steps
+2. You get whitelisted from being quoted good job (expires in 1 week so youre gonna have to renew it everytime we're here
+### Option Two
+Exchange quotes with us.
+If you have a few quotes that you've never used in front of us before then you can gladly give us one of your quotes and we'll give you more quotes back
+Thats literally the purpose is to be careful what you say

-Here are a few reasons why we quote (useless but whatever)
+**Here are a few reasons why we quote (useless but whatever)**
 * In the OSC area there is someone in the main bush who mostly sits there everyday looking like they're doing nothing.
 But what they do is they eavesdrop on almost the entire area and copy paste them to quote them (I was a victim of their quoting once which inspired me to become the quoter outside of the bakery)
 * Two players that forever gave me online trauma.
 However I will not explain who they were and I want none of this to be immediately brought up to me unless I do
 * There are some cases when someone looks at a random player and then a moment later that random player becomes famous in pt (which kinda happened to me) so just in case someone gets popular I'll remind players what they used to be

-If you're contained in this list or know someone in this list that you wanted to be removed then you can always contact me to remove it.
+If you're contained in this list or know someone in this list that you want to be removed then you can always talk to me in-game or out of pt to remove it

 (Don't be scared to contact me, we actually don't laugh and our quoting is purely judgement-free)